Ro-Cab/Active-Directory-Lab/README.md

 **Start IP:** 172.16.0.100
 **End IP:** 172.16.0.200
 **Subnet Mask:** 255.255.255.0
-**Set the Router Option to 172.16.0.1** (Domain Controller IP), we use this because we configured RAS / NAT on the DC so its job is to forward traffic from client to the internet.
+**Set the Router Option to 172.16.0.1** (Domain Controller Internal NIC), we use this because we configured RAS / NAT on the DC so its job is to forward traffic from client to the internet.
 Finally, authorized and activated the scope.

 <img width="975" height="576" alt="image" src="https://github.com/user-attachments/assets/bd38cbe5-103e-4629-ab58-76010340324a" />